code11/engine/docs/docs/quick-start-tutorial/introducing-producers.md

     <ul className="filters">
 ```

-We could write the logic for counting pending items in the `Footer` itself, in
+The logic for counting pending items in the `Footer` itself, in fact, in a
-fact, in a traditional React app that's exactly what we would have done.
-But
+traditional React app that's exactly what we would have done.
+But Engine
-Engine strongly recommends that we keep our logic out of our `view`s, and put it
+strongly recommends that business logic should be kept out of `view`s, and put
-in `producer`s.
-Let's add a `producer` to our Footer.
+it in `producer`s.
+Add a `producer` to the Footer.
 In `src/Footer.tsx`, add
 `pendingCounter` producer:

 ```diff